Packaging Recycling and Sustainability Symbols in the EU: An Overview

 • FSC Mix

-The FSC Recycled label implies that the product contains 100% of recycled content.
+The FSC Recycled label implies that the product is made from 100% recycled material.

 Products that bear the FSC Mix label contain materials from FSC-certified forests, recycled materials, and/or FSC-controlled wood.